Arkturius/ROPEmporium/solves/split.md

   4007c4:	c3               ret
 ```
 The 0x5f opcode is the one for `pop rdi`, the 0x41 byte is used to extend it
-to the second set of registers thus displaying a `pop r15`.
+to the second set of registers thus making a `pop r15`.
 We can use 0x4007e3 as a
 `pop rdi` gadget.
 With all of this, we can craft our exploit and call `system("/bin/cat flag.txt")`.
 ```